LayerManager/layman/README.md

 - [GeoServer 2.13.0](https://docs.geoserver.org/2.13.0/user/production/index.html#production)
 - [Redis 4.0](https://redis.io/topics/admin)

+Within PostgreSQL, you need to provide one user [LAYMAN_PG_USER](doc/env-settings.md#LAYMAN_PG_USER) who needs enough privileges to create new schemas in [LAYMAN_PG_DBNAME](doc/env-settings.md#LAYMAN_PG_DBNAME) database.
+The user also needs access to `public` schema where PostGIS must be installed.

+Within GeoServer, you need to provide one Layman user [LAYMAN_GS_USER](doc/env-settings.md#LAYMAN_GS_USER) and one layman role [LAYMAN_GS_ROLE](doc/env-settings.md#LAYMAN_GS_ROLE).

+Within Redis, you need to provide two databases, one for Layman, second for Layman Test Client.
+Connection strings are defined by [LAYMAN_REDIS_URL](doc/env-settings.md#LAYMAN_REDIS_URL) and [LTC_REDIS_URL](doc/env-settings.md#LTC_REDIS_URL).

 After providing external dependencies there is time to provide **internal dependencies** (system-level, python-level and node.js-level dependencies).
-You can either use our docker and docker-compose configuration to generate docker images that already provides internal dependencies, or you can provide internal dependencies by you self (if you prefer not to use docker in production).
+You can either use our docker and docker-compose configuration to generate docker images that already provides internal dependencies, or you can provide internal dependencies by yourself (if you prefer not to use docker in production).

 **System-level** dependencies includes
 - python 3.6+